benhowell/benhowell.github.com/_drafts/invocation-matters.md

  * when not needing a guarantee that an event or message will be acted upon in a timely manner.

- * when one entity needs to notify another entity or entities of an event but doesn't require a reponse.
+ * when one entity needs to notify another entity or entities of an event but doesn't require a response.
 <br/>
 <br/>